hm-lang/core/proposals/README.md

     # Calling with newly declared variables with different output names:
     #   fn(In: MyIn, InCopiedForModification: MyCopied, Io: MyIo!!, ->Out: MyOut: outType)
     # TODO: figure out how remote server call would work with an impure function.
+    #       this is probably impossible.  no way to keep track of how an impure function
+    #       would have called things (i.e., read a value off the local disk, written it later, etc.)
     # TODO: maybe rethink how `if` statements can work with block parentheses `(* ... )`
     # i.e., for MMR-style input -> output variables.
     # NOTE: use before the function call